cran-task-views/Cluster/Cluster.md

     partitioning a data set.
 -   For graphs and networks model-based clustering approaches are implemented in `r pkg("latentnet")`.
+-   Package `r pkg("ORIClust")` provides order-restricted
+    information-based clustering, a cluster algorithm which has specifically been developed for bioinformatics applications.
 -   Package `r pkg("pdfCluster")` provides tools to perform cluster analysis via kernel density estimation.
 Clusters are associated to the maximally connected components with estimated